 It can also be used with other transceivers that have sockets for a separate receiver input and receive antenna output.

-It also covers the medium wave broadcast band for MW DXers.
+It also covers the long and medium wave broadcast band for MW DXers.

-Frequency tuning range: 0.5 to 55 MHz in five bands
+Frequency tuning range: 100 kHz to 31 MHz in five bands

 Input impedance: 50 ohms

 Insertion loss: 2 dB

 Connectors: BNC female (RF in 50 ohms), BNC female (RF out), 2.1mm DC power socket

 Tough polycarbonate case

 Overall dimensions: 125 mm (L) x 85 mm (W) x 55 mm (H)